 What Is Cheerworthy?
 Here Are Appropriate Times To Cheer

-- GOOOOOAAAAAL: If your team scores a goal, makes a basket or puts any points on the scoreboard, go ahead and let the kids know they did a great job (only exception is when your team is winning by so much that the other team is being embarrassed….then keep the cheers to a whisper or maybe just a discreet fist pump to show approval)
+- GOOOOOAAAAAL: If your team scores a goal, makes a basket or puts any points on the scoreboard, go ahead and let the kids know they did a great job.
+My only exception is when your team is winning by so much that the other team is being embarrassed.
+Then keep the cheers to a whisper or maybe just a discreet fist pump to show approval.

 - Recognize the Assist: Cheer for the person who set up the score with a great assist, pass or hit.
 An unselfish player who makes big plays happen is always Cheerworthy.

 - Re-enforce the coaches instructions: If your player follows the coaches instructions to beat a defender, execute a great defensive play, make a smart decision, give them a shout-out.